cmayron/Legal-Calculus/README.md

 • The Neutrality Anchor: The AI confirms it will provide "Procedural Logic" and will NOT generate "**Fact-Specific Legal Advice**."

 Stage 1: Procedural Triage (The "Crisis" Filter)
-To solve repository sprawl, the Bootloader narrows the 1,700+ files into a single Smallest Component Unit (SCU).

 • The Pivot Question: Is the current goal a Response (Defensive), a Motion (Offensive), or a Record-Building (Structural) task?
 • Scope Locking: The Bootloader forbids the AI from discussing the entire case history, forcing focus on the immediate procedural deadline.
 This prevents "context window drift" and keeps the logic sharp.

 Stage 2: Format as Memory (The Scratchpad)
 The Bootloader initializes the AI’s memory using the LCES structural headers.
 • The Record Header: The AI is instructed to maintain a "Living Record" in the scratchpad.
-• The Calculus Selection: The Bootloader selects which of the six calculi (e.g., Jurisdictional, Evidence, or Judicial) is relevant to the current SCU.
+• The Calculus Selection: The Bootloader selects which of the six calculi is relevant to the current SCU.
-• Identity Sync: The AI acknowledges its role as either the Builder (Drafting) or the Inspector (Audit), preventing role-confusion during the "Multi-AI" workflow.
+• Identity Sync: The AI acknowledges its role as either the Builder (Drafting) or the Inspector (Audit), +*preventing role-confusion during the "Multi-AI" workflow**

 Stage 3: The Convergence Loop
 The final step of the Bootloader is the "Verification Handshake."